gctanita/understandingImageGeneration/Samplers/DDIM/ddim.md

 For each image I gave it a score based on some on a set of subjective criteria designed to assess visual quality and consistency across different samplers.
 Each anomaly observed in the generated images deducted points from the total score, resulting in a binary scale (1 = acceptable, 0 = flawed).
 And for each image I recorded how much it took to generate them.
 Average normalized time means that I have eliminated the biggest 4 times from the series, that contained the loading of the model and / or parsing of the prompt for the first time.

+You can find the raw data here: https://github.com/gctanita/understandingImageGeneration/blob/master/Samplers/DDIM/ddim-raw-data.md

+Scoring criteria for each series can be found here:

 Hardware the setup:
 - Graphic Card: NVIDIA GeForce RTX 4060 Ti with 8Gb VRAM
 - CPU: AMD Ryzen 5 5500, 3.60 GHz